The prospect of revising an essay probably doesn’t fill you with joy.

 - If you spot any grammatical, spelling, or punctuation errors while revising your essay, correct them there and then.
 However, your main focus during the revision process should be on structure and organization, language and formatting, coherence, and purpose.

 - Proofreading does not consist of simply passing your paper through automated spelling and grammar checks.
-Software will help you find many errors; however, it is not capable of viewing your paper within the context within which it was written and does not represent a substitute for a human review.
+While software can help you find many errors, it can’t view your paper within the context within which it was written and does not represent a substitute for a human review.

 Haven’t got the time, inclination or patience to revise your essay?
 Get an expert to do it for you.